 If the judge authorizes discovery in your case, he or she will set deadlines and parameters for you to begin the process of gathering evidence.

 What is discovery?
 Discovery is a legal process that allows the parties to gather evidence and information.
-In discovery, you can request documents, evidence, information, answers to questions (Interrogatories), and admissions and denials.
+During discovery, you can request documents, evidence, information, answers to questions (interrogatories), and admissions and denials.
 You can also conduct depositions (sworn testimony) of witnesses and parties.
 In short, discovery helps the parties assess a case and prepare for the final hearing.

 For more information about the discovery process, see this video.